 William T. Robinson was born on September 17, 1852 in Somerville, MA.
+He was the son of Thomas and Abigail Luther Robinson of Malden, MA.

 Robinson studied art in Boston with George N. Cass.
 He studied extensively in Paris as well: at the Ecole des Beaux-Arts, the Gobelin Tapestry Schools, and the Academy Julian under Bouguereau and Diogene Maillart.
 He also studied at the Ecole de Medecine in Paris, presumably anatomy.
+He subsequently lived and worked in Malden, MA.
+For many years he maintained a studio in the Malden Auditorium, and later in the Dowling Building, where he also offered art lessons.

 Signature